 I never tried any highlighting/contouring in years past because I didn’t know how and didn’t want to spend the time.
 Now it’s super easy and fast.

-The main parts of the HAC are your highlighter, contour, blush, and illuminator (I’m hoping to add illuminator next).
+The main parts of the HAC are your highlighter, contour, blush, and illuminator (I’m haven’t added illuminator yet–I’m keeping it simple!).
 With normal makeup you would start with your foundation which gives your face an all over “flat look”.
 Then you add concealer, blush + contour and highlighter to bring more coverage, color and depth.

 You’re adding layers upon layers of makeup, creating a heavy caked on look.
-When you HAC, you put on a highlighter, contour, and blush all at the same time…and not over each other.
+When you HAC with Maskcara, you put on a highlighter, contour, and blush all at the same time…and not over each other.
 They go in their own spots, and then you blend.
 That IS the magic.

 When I cheated on Maskcara